covcom/205CDE/09 JS modules/README.md

 Closure is the JS way to define a little environment that goes together with function.
 By 'environment' I meant variables etc that only this specific function can have access to.
 This is the JS way of doing encapsulation in a way similar to other languages such as Java.

 > "Closures are functions that refer to independent (free) variables.
-In other words, the function defined in the closure 'remembers' the environment in which it was created", from [MDN guide to JS closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
+In other words, the function defined in the closure 'remembers' the environment in which it was created", from [Introduction to closures on Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
+See also discussions about [JavaScript Closures for Beginners On StackOverflow](http://stackoverflow.com/questions/111102/how-do-javascript-closures-work?rq=1).

-> Some nice discussions can be found on [StackOverFolow](http://stackoverflow.com/questions/111102/how-do-javascript-closures-work?rq=1).

 This is a bit difficult to explain without an example.
 Let's look at an example now: